rezapramudito/Mini-ATM-Application-/README.md

 Feature of this Mini ATM includes:

-  1.Check Pin
+  1. Check Pin
-  2.Change Pin
+  2. Change Pin
-  3.Check Balance
+  3. Check Balance
-  4.Debit / Withdraw
+  4. Debit / Withdraw
-  5.Save / Deposit
+  5. Save / Deposit
-  6.Get out
+  6. Get out
-  7.Print transaction summary
+  7. Print transaction summary

 When you first enter this ATM you will be required to insert yout PIN Here is your first default PIN that i have created.
 There is also a